Relationship Deal-breakersBy Dr. Margaret Paul

 This situation has a very sad ending.
 Mary was devastated.
 She loved Cal, but having children was actually extremely important to her.
 She didn't want to leave him and she couldn't let go of wanting a child.
 The stress of the situation eventually eroded her immune system and she died of ovarian cancer of few years after bringing up the baby issue.

 I learned a lot from Mary and Cal's experience.
 I learned that the baby issue is a deal-breaker.
 It is not healthy for someone who really wants a baby to give that up, and it is not healthy for someone who does not want a baby to go along with having one.
-This deep and basic issue needs to be dealt with head-on, early in a relationship, before people move ahead with commitment and marriage.
+This deep and basic issue needs to be dealt with head-on, early in a relationship, before people move ahead with commitment and marriage, and the partner who wants children needs to 100% believe the partner who doesn't.

 Rhonda and Fred fell in love in their late 30's.
 Each had jobs that they loved and that were very important to them.
 Fred was the vice-president of a large company, while Rhonda had a flourishing practice as a pediatrician.
 They both lived in Los Angeles.
 All seemed fine until an incredible opportunity opened up for Fred - one that he had always dreamed of.
 The problem was that it meant moving to New York.
 Fred's work became a deal-breaker.